odduck41/iostream_python/README.md

 	cout << int(a)+int(b) << endl  #3\n

-note:
+\
+note:\
+\

-cin is working how input(), long story short, you should press enter, for input next variable
+cin is working how input(), in short, you should press enter, for input next variable\

-Sorry for my English🤡
+Attention, crutches🤡